EthanMarx/BBHNet/projects/sandbox/generate_waveforms/README.md

 ```
 pinto run generate-waveforms -h
 ```

-Will list the available arguments
+will list the available arguments.

 They can also by found in the pipelines `pyproject.toml` under the `[tool.typeo.scripts.generate_waveforms]` table.

-The project can be run with these arguments via
+The project can be run with these default arguments via

 ```console
 pinto run generate-waveforms --typeo ..:generate-waveforms